- Though it used to be frowned upon, manager feedback (or “upward feedback”) is the status quo for high-performing teams.

 Think of a time you had a piece of feedback you wanted to tell your manager.
 What did you do?
 Do you bite your tongue and wait until they ask you about it?
-Did you worry it wasn’t your place to critique your supervisor?
+Did you worry it wasn’t your place to critique your boss?

-But times have changed and now manager feedback, also known as upward feedback, is the status quo for high performing teams.
+But times have changed, and now manager feedback, also known as upward feedback, is the status quo for high-performing teams.

 Manager feedback seriously matters